nemild/hack-the-media/README.md

 - Trained (and untrained) journalists research various topics and work with editors to publish on blogs and print news
 - Media organizations most often make money from ads; in some cases, they make money from subscription fees
-- At it’s best, [goal of journalism](https://www.reuters.com/article/rpb-adlertrump-idUSKBN15F276) is to give the “facts [we] need to make good decisions
+- At it's best, [goal of journalism](https://www.reuters.com/article/rpb-adlertrump-idUSKBN15F276) is to give the "facts [we] need to make good decisions"
 	- Baser goal is to optimize eyeballs and number of paying subscribers by providing content that audiences want to read
-	- Similarities to a convenience store that determines product placement based on maximizing sales (maximizing viewership is a key reason for the journalistic saying "If it bleeds, it leads")
+	- News site can have some similarities to a convenience store that determines product placement based on maximizing sales (maximizing viewership is a key reason for the journalistic saying "If it bleeds, it leads")

 **Example Hacks**